Natasha-73/task-manager/README.md

 # Task Management System

 ## Description
-This manages tasks for any small business.
-The task management program allows multiple users to log onto the system, add, update and mark tasks as completed.
+This task management program manages tasks for any small business.
+It allows multiple users to log onto the system, add, update and mark tasks as completed.
 The admin user has the added ability to get a display of overall task statistics.
+Other users can generate reports to see statistics on their specific tasks.

-This program is useful to small business for tracking tasks carried out by their employees, which streamlines work flow by structuring what employees have to do and by when and thus make a more efficient business.
+This program is useful to small business for tracking tasks carried out by their employees, which streamlines work flow by structuring what employees have to do and by when and thus make for a more efficient business.

 ## Installation
 This program is written in Python 3.7.0